 Aflatoxins in food

 Aflatoxins are mycotoxins produced by two species of Aspergillus, a fungus found especially in areas with hot and humid climates.
+Climate change is expected to have an impact on the presence of aflatoxins in food in Europe.
 As aflatoxins are known to be genotoxic and carcinogenic, exposure through food should be kept as low as possible.
 Aflatoxins can occur in foods such as groundnuts, tree nuts, maize, rice, figs and other dried foods, spices, crude vegetable oils and cocoa beans, as a result of fungal contamination before and after harvest.
 Several types of aflatoxins are produced naturally.
 Aflatoxin B1 is the most common in food and among the most potent genotoxic and carcinogenic aflatoxins.
 It is produced both by Aspergillus flavus and Aspergillus parasiticus.
 Aflatoxin M1 is a major metabolite of aflatoxin B1 in humans and animals, which may be present in milk from animals fed with aflatoxin B1 contaminated feed.

-In February 2018, EFSA’s Panel on Contaminants in the Food Chain (CONTAM) delivered a statement on the possible effects on human health of an increase in the maximum permitted levels of aflatoxin in peanuts and peanut-based processed products.
-Using the cancer potencies estimated by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2016, the panel estimated that raising the maximum level could increase the risk of aflatoxin-induced cancers for consumers of peanuts and peanut-based processed products by a factor of 1.6 to 1.8.
+2018 EFSA’s CONTAM Panel delivers a statement on the possible effects on human health of an increase in the maximum permitted levels of aflatoxin in peanuts and peanut-based processed products.
+Using the cancer potencies estimated by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2016, the panel estimates that raising the maximum level could increase the risk of aflatoxin-induced cancers for consumers of peanuts and peanut-based processed products by a factor of 1.6 to 1.8.

 EFSA provides scientific advice and risk assessments on aflatoxins for EU risk managers to help them assess the need for regulatory measures as regards the safety of aflatoxins-contaminated food and feed.
 In particular, EFSA is required to: